-Recommendations For Academic Adjustments Or Modifications Academic adjustments or modifications are alterations or services that attempt to allow students to compete on an equal basis with peers in class.
+Recommendations for academic adjustments or modifications are alterations or services that attempt to allow students to compete on an equal basis with peers in class.
 It is important to recognize that accommodation needs can change over time and are not always identified through the initial diagnostic process.
 Conversely, a prior history of accommodation does not, in and of itself, warrant the provision of a similar accommodation.

 The diagnostic report should include specific recommendations for adjustments or modifications as well as an explanation as to why each accommodation is recommended.
 The evaluator should describe the impact the diagnosed disability has on a specific major life activity of the individual.
 The evaluator should support recommendations with specific test results or clinical observations.
 If adjustments or modifications are not clearly recommended in a diagnostic report, clarification may be requested.

 Decisions regarding the nature of the accommodations are made using the documentation provided in consultation with the student and the diagnosing professional, taking into account the substantial effect on some major life activity; the ability to access information, services, and classrooms; and the ability to produce work in a classroom environment or participate in university activities.
 Although faculty generally are not contacted without a student's written consent, input from faculty can be an important part in accommodating students.
 The final determination for providing appropriate and reasonable academic adjustments or modifications rests with the university.